 Polly is an award-winning playwright, predominantly interested in writing on environmental and socially-engaged themes.
 In 2018, her play The Empty Chair was featured in The Independent, The Scotsman, and was selected as one of Lyn Gardner's picks of the Fringe.
 It was winner of Best Writing at the London Student Drama Festival and was shortlisted for a Sit-Up award at the Edinburgh Fringe.Her work has been performed at the Duchess Theatre in the West End.
 In 2020, she was shortlisted by the Royal Court for their writers' group.

-Polly's latest play 'Humane' will have a three week run at the Pleasance in 2021 and is published by Aurora Metro.
+Polly's latest play 'Humane' had a three week run at the Pleasance in 2021 and is published by Aurora Metro.
 She is also currently developing a children's book.
 She is represented by Paul Moreton at Bell Lomax Moreton.

 Directing credits include: Next Time (Pleasance/Edinburgh Fringe 2018); The Empty Chair (Pleasance/Edinburgh Fringe 2018 and Duchess Theatre/Pleasance London); Les Justes (Teatro Technis 2018); As You Like It (RADA Studios 2017); JORDAN (Bloomsbury Studio 2016), Inferno (Spotlight/Edinburgh Fringe 2016); Darkside (Crypt St Pancras 2015) .